emtee40/fdroid-wiki/Repository-Management-Overhaul/Representing-apps-from-multiple-repos.md

 ## Allow changing repo priorities globally and per app

 We allow the user to re-order repo priorities as above, but in addition provide way to set a preferred repo per app.
 Only if one app is available from more than one repo, its app details screen highlights this information.
-The user can then switch this app to another repo.
-The versions shown on that page (which are considered for install/update) only come from the currently preferred repo.
+The user can then switch this app to another repo and see the metadata provided there.
+The versions shown on that page (which are also considered for install/update) only come from the currently preferred repo, not from all repos as the case at the moment.

-If a user has not set a preferred repo for an app, it is determined by the repo priorities.
+If a user has not set a preferred repo for an app, it is automatically determined by the repo priorities.
 If a user *has* set a preferred repo, this takes precedence over the repo priorities.

 New repos get added with a *lower* priority than existing ones to prevent them overriding existing info without explicit user opt-in.
 This way users can easily get new apps by adding repos without dealing with the hard questions or having to know about repo priorities and their reordering.

 ### Pros

-* solves all of the problems identified above
+* solves all of the problems identified above:
+  * made transparent that one app is in more than one repository
+  * easy to find out where app information comes from
+  * easy to change where app information comes from
+  * new repos can not silently "override" information from other repos
+  * updates for reproducible apps are installed only from the chosen repo (that was most likely used for install as well)

 ### Cons